Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Magnitude-aided CSI feedback Framework

-Without loss of generality, we herein demonstrate a framework with an example, called DualNet-MAG-PHA.
-As shown in Fig. \ref{DualNet-MAG-PHA}, each complex CSI matrix is split into magnitude and exponential phase parts (i.e., $\mathbf{H}$ is decomposed into $|\mathbf{H}|$ and $e^{j\measuredangle{\mathbf{H}}}$).
-Similar to the network in \cite{CQNET}, the CSI magnitudes are sent to the magnitude encoder network, including four $7 \times 7$ circular convolutional layers with 16, 8, 4, and 1 channel and activation functions.
-Given that the circular characteristic of CSI matrices, we introduce circular convolutional layers instead of linaer convolutional layers to capture the essential features.
-Subsequently, a fully connected (FC) layer with $Round(\text{CR}_\text{MAG}Q_tN_b)$ elements is connected for dimension reduction after reshaping. $\text{CR}_\text{MAG}$ denotes the magnitude compression ratio.
-The output of the FC layer is then fed into the quantization module, called the sum-of-sigmoid (SSQ) \cite{CQNET}.
-The gNB magnitude decoder utilizes quantized codewords and locally available UL CSI magnitudes as AMI to jointly decode the DL CSI magnitudes.
-The magnitude branch is first optimized by updating the network parameters $\Theta_{\text{MAG}}$ to minimize the MSE in magnitude:
+Similar to \cite{CQNET}, we forward the CSI magnitudes to the magnitude encoder network, including four $7 \times 7$ circular convolutional layers with 16, 8, 4, 2 and 1 channels and activation functions.
+Given the circular characteristic of CSI matrices, we introduce circular convolutional layers to replace the traditional linear ones. {Subsequently, a fully connected (FC) layer with $\left\lceil{\text{CR}_\text{MAG}Q_tN_b}\right\rceil$ elements is included for dimension reduction after reshaping.} $\text{CR}_\text{MAG}$ denotes the magnitude compression ratio.
+The output of the FC layer is then fed into the quantization module, called the sum-of-sigmoid (SSQ) \cite{CQNET} to generate magnitude codewords for feedback.